-Hazard Information

-Providing hazard information tells the target audience about potential safety problems.
-Example hazard statements are (a) Toxic vapors, (b) Slippery floor, and (c) High voltage (7200 volts).
+Hazard Information Providing hazard information tells the target audience about potential safety problems.
+Example hazard statements are (1) toxic vapors; (2) slippery floor; and (3) high voltage (7200 volts).

 A hazard should be spelled out clearly in a warning.
-Three exceptions are when the hazard is (a) generally known by the population, (b) known from previous experience, or (c) "open and obvious."
-(The latter two concepts will be described in more detail in a later section).
+Three exceptions are when the hazard is (1) generally known by the population; (2) known from previous experience; or (3) "open and obvious."
+(The latter two concepts will be described in more detail in Sections 4.7.8 and 4.7.10.)
 Other than these exceptions, information on the nature of the hazard is an important component of most warnings (Wogalter et al., 1987).

-Consequences

-Consequence information conveys the nature of the injury or property damage that could result from the hazard.
+Consequences Consequence information conveys the nature of the injury or property damage that could result from the hazard.
 Hazard and consequence information are usually closely linked in the sense that one leads to the other.
 Statements regarding these two elements are sometimes purposely sequenced in this way such as in "Toxic Vapor, Severe Lung Damage."

 Sometimes, consequences information can be placed near the beginning of the warning to get and hold the receiver's attention (Young et al., 1995).
 This is particularly true for severe consequences such as death, paralysis, and severe lung damage.
-So another appropriate statement sequence is the opposite of that mentioned above, as in "Severe Lung Damage, Toxic Vapor."
+So, another appropriate statement sequence is the opposite of that mentioned above, as in "Severe Lung Damage, Toxic Vapor."

 There are also situations when it might not be necessary to state the consequences in the warning.
 This point is related to the open and obvious aspects of hazards.
 For example, a sign indicating "Wet Floor" probably does not need to include a consequence statement "You Could Fall."
 It is reasonable to assume that people will correctly infer the appropriate consequence.
-Nevertheless, the hazard statement could be improved by including "Slippery" as a substitution for "Wet" to include consequences with the statement.
+Nevertheless, the hazard statement could be improved by including "Shippery" as a substitution for "Wet" to include consequences with the statement.
 Although this is a simple example, it shows how consequence information can be combined with a hazard statement.